 LAST BUT NOT THE LEAST:-

-Sabarmati Ashram being one of the popular tourist destinations of India attracts a lot of tourists from various other parts of the world, therefore, it is obviously a great site to interact with people belonging from different parts and knowing about the insights of Indian history.
+Sabarmati Ashram is one of the popular tourist destinations of India attracts a lot of tourists from various other parts of the world, therefore, it is obviously a great site to interact with people belonging from different parts and knowing about the insights of Indian history.

 To sum up my trip to the splendid Sabarmati Ashram; I would definitely recommend this place as one of the premier tourist spots to visit in the city of Ahmedabad.
-This was my experience about the Ashram, I would definitely like to know about yours’..!
+This was my experience with the Ashram, I would definitely like to know about yours’..!